hoshangwardak/RestAssured_Project/src/test/java/day1/README.txt

 -   @Disabled is a method that is used to ignore a test.
 If you don't want any particular test to run you can disabled it.

+-   Hamcrest is a matcher library.
+It is an assertion library.
+It is not a complete running test framework.
+It is not able to run test because it does not have any testing engine.
+    It is always accompanied with some other testing framework.
+It has a dependency that needs to be added in order to use HamcrestMatcher but RestAssured dependency already includes Hamcrest Matcher dependency in it.

+-   Adding the RestAssured dependency